richb-hanover/jqGrowl/README.md

     $.jqGrowl.msg('This message was generated using jqGrowl, a jQuery plugin.
 This message can be customized to appear in any of the four screen corners.', 'Notification Message');

-Note: This plugin is still in beta, and may not work correctly in some browsers (probably older versions of IE).
+Note: This plugin is still in beta.
+It has been tested with jQuery 1.10.2 and 2.0.3.
+It may not work correctly in some browsers (probably older versions of IE).
 If you notice something please let me know, and I'll update the code.